nim-works/phy/spec/spec.md

 | Affine | Yes    | Yes        | No        |
 | Linear | No     | Yes        | No        |

-What constitutes a *use* of a value is described in this document.
+What constitutes a *use* of an object is described in this document.

-Using an r-value expression means using the value it produces.
-Using an l- value expression means using the value stored in the named location.
+Using an r-value expression means using the object it produces.
+Using an l- value expression means using the object stored in the named location.

 > note: at the moment, all types are *normal* types